Wizarysan/warp-woolly-cook/README.md

 - items should be displayed in a grid, with each card having 250px width, and 20px between the cards.
 Design should be responsive to be useable on various screen sizes, down to mobile phone.
 - card background should be 'green' for items which are completed, and 'crimson' for items which are not completed
 - each card should show the todo item number, and the first 20 characters of the item title
 - the top of the page should have an search input field.
-When text in input inside it, only items which have a title contraining the search text should be be displayed.
+When text in input inside it, only items which have a title containing the search text should be be displayed.
 When nothing is input in the field the whole list of items is displayed.
-- clicking on a todo item's card should go to the
+- clicking on a todo item's card should go to the todo item details page for that item

 ![screenshot](https://cdn.glitch.com/69d5f470-9f1e-492f-a706-2218599bf06d%2FScreen%20Shot%202021-06-14%20at%2011.28.49.png?v=1623637831386)